OAGr/blog/source/_posts/2013-09-25-cost-benefit-analysis-of-blogging.markdown

 ---

 #### Blog Efficiency
-This post took me approximately 3.5 Pomodoros to write and publish.
-While writing it I started 2 other blog posts which I would like to soon finish (one of which took another 0.5 Pomodoros).
+This post took me approximately 3.5 Pomodoros to write and publish While writing it I started 2 other blog posts which I would like to soon finish (one of which took another 0.5 Pomodoros).
 This post is around 900 words, so this results in around 250 words per Pomodoro, or 10 words per minute.)
 One of these new blog posts includes details on my existing blog traffic to provide insight to some of the